-The 2023 MINI Countryman will measure bigger than the second-gen model Bernd Körber, Head, MINI, told autoexpress.co.uk last year.
+The 2023 MINI Countryman will measure bigger than the second-gen model Bernd Körber, Head, MINI, told autoexpress.co.uk in 2020.
 The Countryman will move half a segment above.

 Further, Körber said that the 2023 MINI Countryman will belong to the BMW X1 class (compact or C).
 For reference, the Mk2 MINI Countryman measures 169.7 inches in length, 71.7 inches in width, and 61.3 inches in height, and has a 105.1-inch wheelbase.
 While the MINI Countryman will grow moving to its next generation, the MINI hatchback will see a reduction in exterior dimensions.
 This will create enough space for the rumoured MINI Paceman electric SUV-coupe to join the range.

 Platform & Range